0xmagus/chocomint/README.md

 ### Deploy

 Operate on root project directory.
+Requires eth in the user account for gas.

 #### ChocoMint Deployment